Dario Argento Shares His Thoughts on Luca Guadagnino's Suspiria

 After fellow students begin disappearing, Bannion attempts to unravel the mysteries that whisper beneath the surface with the help of her new friend Sara and grieving psychologist Jozef Klemperer.
 However, what they find unleashes a relentless nightmare that may have been better left stowed away in secrecy.

 Luca Guadagnino’s Suspiria is a remake of a 1977 film of the same name by Dario Argento (Deep Red, Phenomena).
 This new version stars Dakota Johnson (Fifty Shades series) as Susie Bannion, Chloë Grace Moretz (Carrie, Let Me In) as Patricia Hingle, Tilda Swinton (Doctor Strange) in three roles as Madame Blanc, Dr. Jozek Klemperer, and Helena Markos, Mia Goth as Sara, and Renée Soutendijk as Miss Huller.

-The film is available for streaming on Amazon Prime Video, with the Blu-ray set for release next week on January 29th.
+The film will eventually be available for streaming on Amazon Prime Video, with the Blu-ray set for release next week on January 29th.
 If you’re interested in pre-ordering Suspiria on Blu-ray, head on over to Amazon today.